tensorflow/datasets/docs/datasets.md

   </div>
   <meta itemprop="name" content="imdb_reviews" />
   <meta itemprop="description" content="Large Movie Review Dataset.
 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
-We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing." />
+We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
+There is additional unlabeled data for use as well." />
   <meta itemprop="url" content="https://www.tensorflow.org/datasets/datasets#imdb_reviews" />
   <meta itemprop="sameAs" content="http://ai.stanford.edu/~amaas/data/sentiment/" />
 </div>

 ### `"imdb_reviews"`

 Large Movie Review Dataset.
 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
+There is additional unlabeled data for use as well.

 * URL: [http://ai.stanford.edu/~amaas/data/sentiment/](http://ai.stanford.edu/~amaas/data/sentiment/)
 * `DatasetBuilder`: [`tfds.text.imdb.IMDBReviews`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/text/imdb.py)